LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Introduction

 \section{Introduction}

-Long-horizon multi-robot collaboration in dynamic, human-centric environments requires not only complex coordination but also profound robustness against unforeseen changes.
-A fundamental challenge lies in bridging two distinct tiers of robotic intelligence.
-Low-level control, encompassing motion planning and reactive controllers, excels at executing atomic actions, such as \textit{pick, place} and \textit{handover}.
-However, it lacks the semantic context to reason about a task's purpose or adapt when its underlying assumptions are violated \cite{caai}.
-In contrast, high-level intelligence encompasses cognitive capabilities, including perceiving the world semantically, formulating long-term strategies, and adapting to new information.
-The robust deployment of multi-robot systems in human-centric environments hinges on establishing a seamless link in which low-level actions are guided by high-level, context-aware, and formally grounded reasoning.

-Two prominent but largely separate paradigms have emerged to tackle high-level motion planning.
-On one hand, planners based on LLM and Vision-Language Models (VLM) demonstrate remarkable flexibility in interpreting human intent and proposing plans from an open-world environment \cite{dovsg2024,wang2025dartllmdependencyawaremultirobottask,zhu2025dexterllmdynamicexplainablecoordination}.
-Yet, they often lack formal guarantees, struggling to ensure that generated plans are dynamically feasible, logically sound, especially in multi-agent settings.
+Long-horizon multi-robot collaboration in dynamic, human-centric environments requires robust coordination under changing human motion and task updates \cite{caai}.
+We use \textit{long-horizon} to refer to tasks composed of multiple temporally constrained subtasks whose feasible allocation and execution sequence may change during execution.
+Two prominent but largely separate paradigms have emerged to address this challenge.
+On one hand, LLM- and Vision-Language-Model (VLM)-based planners demonstrate remarkable flexibility in interpreting human intent and proposing plans in open-world environments \cite{dovsg2024,zhu2025dexterllmdynamicexplainablecoordination}.
+Yet, they often lack formal guarantees, struggling to ensure that generated plans are dynamically feasible and logically sound, especially in multi-agent settings.
 On the other hand, \textit{formal methods} such as LTL \cite{luo2025simultaneous} provide a rigorous mathematical framework for specifying complex tasks and synthesising plans with provable correctness.
-Their primary limitation, however, is their reliance on a static, fully known world model, making them brittle and unsuitable for direct application in dynamic environments\cite{my-survey-bir}.
+Their primary limitation, however, is their reliance on a static, fully known world model, making them brittle and unsuitable for direct application in dynamic environments \cite{my-survey-bir}.
 Moreover, integrating formal planning methods into a real-time system poses a significant challenge: the time complexity of mainstream formal methods increases exponentially with the state space \cite{kurtz2023temporal}.